ted-tanner/entries-backend/Readme.md

 ## TODO

+* Move all get db connection to web::block
 * Cron job crate with a central timer/runner.
 Register cron jobs with the runner and pass closure for the runner to execute.
 Cron runner only runs when `--cron` argument is specified
 * Throttle connections to secure endpoints (by IP) and test
 * Test Redis utils